Nets' Haywood Highsmith: Remains out indefinitely

 • 1 min read

-Highsmith (knee) has been ruled out for Tuesday's game against the Suns.
+Highsmith (knee) has been ruled out for Sunday's game against the Pistons.

-Highsmith is still recovering from right knee surgery he underwent in August to repair a torn meniscus and remains without a timetable for a return.
-He should be considered week-to-week until the Nets offer an update on his progress.
+Highsmith has yet to appear in a game in 2025-26 while recovering from right knee surgery he underwent in August.
+He does not have a clear timeline for a return and should be considered week-to-week until Brooklyn offers an update on his progress.

 More News